backdrop-contrib/lateral/README.md

 # Lateral

-Highly configurable and mobile friendly Backdrop CMS theme, work in progress...
+Highly configurable and mobile friendly Backdrop CMS theme.

 Available options:

 - Choose if your header should be placed left or right
-- Choose the (web)font to use (three options available)
+- Choose the font - three options available
 - Color module support: choose one of the presets or create your own

 ## Installation

 - Install this theme using the official [Backdrop CMS instructions](https://backdropcms.org/guide/themes)

-## Known Issues

-Currently doesn't play nicely with flexible layout templates.

 ## Issues